 24. Taste a Pastéis de Nata in Rua das Flores

 Pasteis de Nata is one of the most famous delicacies in Portugal.
 You should definitely try this during your trip.
 The picturesque street Rua das Flores is an old shopping street where you can eat good Pastel de Nata, for example at Nata Lisboa.
 In this shopping street that connects Sao Bento with Ribeira you will also find buildings with nice balconies and numerous flowers on the facades.
 You also have a wide choice of various restaurants and cafes between all the Porto sightseeing and shopping.
+Another way to taste Pastéis de Nata is with one of the food tours below:

 25. Jardins do Palacio de Cristal